4th full weekend of September

 No personal music may be allowed at any time during festival hours.

-Pioneer style clothing is required for all booth workers, including children, at all times.
+Pioneer style clothing is required for all booth workers, including children, always.

 • Commonly used fabrics include: